-For the best scenery we recommend the Tsawwassen to Victoria route which meanders close to the Gulf Islands and through the breathtakingly beautiful Active Pass, a narrow dogleg channel between Galiano and Mayne island.
+For the best scenery we recommend the Tsawwassen to Victoria route which meanders close to many of the Gulf Islands and through the breathtakingly beautiful Active Pass, a narrow dogleg channel between Galiano and Mayne island.
 Seagulls follow the boats across the water, hoping for handouts.
 Onboard you will find a cafeteria serving a good variety of hot and cold meals and snacks, giftshops and plenty of comfortable seating.
 You will certainly want to spend at least some time strolling the outside decks and taking in the spectacular sights, smells and sounds of the beautiful West Coast scenery.
 Magnificent Orca Whales can sometimes be spotted jumping and swimming in close proximity to the Ferry routes.
 Dress warm; the Ferries appear to be moving slowly, but are actually travelling about 35 kph creating a pretty stiff breeze on the deck.
 If you can only spare half a day, you have enough time to enjoy a round trip on the ferry.
 If you can spend a full day, and start early enough, you will have time to take an express BC Transit bus into downtown Victoria and spend a few hours exploring the many alluring sights and attractions BC's capital offers.
 The Express BC Transit buses run every 30 minutes on weekdays and every hour on weekends.
 They will get you from the Swartz Bay Ferry Terminal to downtown Victoria in just under 1 hour.
 For Swartz Bay Ferry Terminal to downtown Victoria express bus schedules click: here.
 Remember, this is a different transit system than Vancouver's so you'll have to pay a separate fare which is currently just $2.50 each way.